vhx/api-documentation/source/index.md

 title: API Reference

 language_tabs:
-  - shell
+  - cURL
-  - ruby
+  - Node
-  - python
+  - Ruby

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>